Workspace API

 Get Order

-Retrieve the current status of an order created through the API, including order code, pricing, payment status, and key dates.
+Retrieve the current status of an order created through the API.
+Use the order ID returned from the Create Order response.

 Rate Limiting